dim-lang/dim/README.md

-# Nerd Programming Languge
+# Dim Programming Languge

-Nerd - a modern, multiple paradigms, high performance and friendly programming language.
+Dim - a static typed, multiple paradigms, high performance and friendly programming language.

-## Why Nerd?
+## Why Dim?

-Nerd is a modern, multiple paradigms, high performance and friendly programming language running on multiple platforms.
+Dim is a static typed, multiple paradigms, high performance and friendly programming language running on multiple platforms.

-Nerd combines object-oriented and functional programming paradigms, inspired by many modern programming languages such as C++, Java, Scala, Rust and Haskell, backended with [LLVM](https://llvm.org/).
-Nerd try to balance performance, efficiency and ease, so let you build highly functional system easily.
+Dim use a modern and static typed syntax, combines object-oriented and functional programming paradigms inspired by many programming languages such as C++, Java, Scala, Rust, Haskell, etc. Dim use [LLVM](https://llvm.org/) as binary code backend to improve performance.
+Dim's efficiency and ease to use let you build highly functional system easily.

 ## How to start?